-April 29, 2014 will be one year since I was fortunate enough to take my 93 year old mother out of Future Care Cherrywood.
-After caring for mom at home for a long time we felt that during her walks to the bathroom at nights she seemed to have been losing her way throughout the house.
+April 29,2013 I was fortunate enough to take my 93 year old mother out of a Reisterstown Nursing Home.
+After caring for mom at home for a long time we felt that during her walks to the bathroom at nights she seemed to have been loosing her way throughout the house.
 The family sat down and discussed the idea of placing her in a nursing facility.
 We choose Future Care Cherrywood.
 It was close to home, the facility looked beautiful and the initial interview went well.
 Approximately two weeks later the family went for a tour before placing mom.
-I asked about the residents sitting around the nursing station, not knowing mom would become one of them.
+I asked about the residents sitting around the nursing station, not knowing mom would become one of them, the answer seemed satisfactory at the time.
 I visited mom every day sometimes two times per day.
-I exercised her daily through walks and other stretches and participated at meal time.
-In the activity room.
-Upon seeing meals left in front of residents and picked up later I felt the need to feed mom myself.
+I exercised her daily through walks and other stretches.
+Upon seeing meals left in front of residents and picked up later I felt the need to feed mom myself, so I participated during meal time.

 I then choose another doctor I thought was wonderful.
 Things went well until I found mom so wet that I had to actually take the evidence to the administrator.
 At which time I was asked “What can we do to make you happy.
 (No apologies,) I could feel the anger towards me.
 I was becoming a problem, I explained the reason for the evidence and made it known that I was planning to call 911 to report neglect.
 They begged me not to, they then called 311 making a false accusation of me being disruptive and causing a disturbance.
-They went even further to state that some of their residents had to be sedated The result was a letter from their lawyer restricting me from visiting my mother unsupervised.
-I was finally able to bring mome home where she is receiving great care and doing well.
+They went even further to state that some of their residents had to be sedated.
+The result was a letter from their lawyer restricting me from visiting my mother unsupervised.
+I was finally able to bring mom home where she received great care and and participated in ederyday activities until her peaceful death three yeas later.

 What is a living will?